PRACTICING RESPONSIBLE

 Through animal-handling training programs, dairy families ensure all employees learn proper animal care and treatment on day one.
 Employees learn to understand cow care from the cow’s perspective.

-Dairy families grow and purchase the best quality feed ingredients for their cows, often searching far and wide when these feeds are not readily available.
+Dairy families grow and purchase the best quality feed ingredients for their cows.
 They work with certified nutritionists to ensure cows receive a nutritionally balanced diet throughout the year.

 Dairies are designed with the cow in mind.

-Animal care is part of California's dairy quality assurance program.
+Animal care is part of dairy's quality assurance program.

 Farmers assure responsible management.